python/devguide/README.rst

 This guide covers how to contribute to CPython.
 It is known by the nickname of "the devguide" by the Python core developers.

-The official home of this guide is https://devguide.python.org.
+The official home of this guide is https://devguide.python.org and if you want to have a structured roadmap to Python then do visit [Python Developer Roadmap](https://roadmap.sh/python).

 Compilation
 -----------